space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 - Being injected with Mindbreaker Toxin.

-- Influence very slowly degrades over time unless you’re converted.
+Players lose influence by:

+- Not being near any source of Influence.
+This is quite slow, and is reduced to nil if the player has been converted.

-- Influence degrades reasonably quickly if placed in Perma or the Sec cells.
-The Warden plays calming jazz music, folks come to their senses.
+- Influence degrades reasonably quickly if placed in the Sec cells and exposed to calming jazz music.

 ### Conversion

 By standing while conscious near people, you increase their Influence to your control.
 Once they reach a certain number, you can target them with your innate Convert ability.
 This mentally dominates a loyal crewmember and hands them their shiny Rev antag token.
 They are not told who converted them; it’s your choice as Head Rev to communicate this information.

+Conversion works as follows:

+1. The Revolutionary Implant grants the owner the ability to see the Influence level of those around them.
+2. If the Head Revolutionary sees a crew member with a high enough Influence level, they can activate their implant's ability and click on the target.
+3. If successful, the target is silently converted to a Revolutionary.
+4. The ability enters a cooldown.

-### Centcomm Uplink (“The Station Charter”)
+### Centcomm Uplink Terminal

-One of the consoles on the Bridge contains the Station Charter.
-This is the symbolic link between Centcomm and the station and allows Centcomm control over core security things like “where is the space station?” and “how is the space station” and “who is running the space station”.

-This Charter can be changed by consensus of the Heads.
-Doing this in a normal round risks a Deathsquad.
-But in Revs, triggering this triggers the end of the round and the Revs winning.
+You win by compromising this terminal.

 To trigger this:

-1. Get all the Heads ID cards.
+1. Get at least one of the Heads ID cards.
 This must be their special ID cards, not HOP-manufactured ones.

-2. Input them into the console

-3. Click the button.
+2. Input the cards and click the button to start the unlinking of the uplink.

-4. Wait 90 seconds for the uplink to be disabled.
+3. Wait some number of seconds for the uplink to be disabled.
 This alerts the entire station over comms that the Revs are doing this: I hope you have fortifed the bridge!

 # Role Outline: Revolutionary

 ## How It Should Feel

 Plucked from your normal life by sudden desires for mutiny, you need to spread the good word across the station and assist your friends in overthrowing Centcomm.
-But if anyone takes a proper look at you, the game’s up, and you’ll be hauled over to Security… or worse.
+But don't be too suspicious: Security have ways of making you talk!

 ## Goals